riad-edu-pk/riad-edu-pk.github.io/_courses/multimedia-certificate.md

 ---
-title: Advanced Certificate in Graphic Design
+title: Advanced Certificate in Textile & Fashion Design
-category: Photoshop
 teacher: Abdul Wahab
-duration: Six Months
+duration: One Year
-description: This course introduces one to the creative world of visual communication, and aims to broaden ones understanding of graphic design
+description: This course introduces one to the creative world of visual communication

 layout: course
 ---